 The 120,000 square foot facility houses faculty offices for the Department of Visual Arts and New Media and the Department of Theatre Arts and Dance, as well as classrooms, rehearsal halls and spacious, well-equipped art studios, dressing rooms, scenery and costume shops.

-A major addition is under way with completion anticipated in 2016.
-The $39 million project, paid for by the SUNY Construction Fund, will add an additional 40,000 square feet to the building.
+A major addition was completed in 2016.
+The project added an additional 40,000 square feet to the building.